Review: LEGO Worlds

 Game Overview

-If youve ever watched the LEGO movie, then you know being a Master Builder is something of a big deal.
+If you've ever watched the LEGO movie, then you know being a Master Builder is something of a big deal.
 In the real world, Master Builders are the people who design and assemble the large LEGO installations at events and theme parks, but in the LEGO world, this title denotes a near godlike entity, a skilled craftsman who can reshape the world with their every whim.

 The story of LEGO Worlds focuses on your journey to become one of these elite creators.
 In the very beginning, your PUG-Z rocket ship gets struck by a passing meteor and crashes on a small world.
-During your adventure, youll repair and upgrade it, giving you access to larger and more diverse worlds.
-But first, youll need to find some Gold Bricks.
+During your adventure, you'll repair and upgrade it, giving you access to larger and more diverse worlds.
+But first, you'll need to find some Gold Bricks.

 Gold Bricks are the key to your quest.
-Youll typically earn them by helping LEGO people out in ways that only a Master Builder can.
+You'll typically earn them by helping LEGO people out in ways that only a Master Builder can.
 These tasks can be as simple as fending off some monsters or as complex as building a structure, but with the right tools and some imagination, you can craft your way out of any situation.
-Also, many tasks can be solved in all sorts of ways, so youre free to be as creative or as direct as you want.
+Also, many tasks can be solved in all sorts of ways, so you're free to be as creative or as direct as you want.

-However, before you can go around building copies of whatever looks interesting, you must first discover it.
-There are a couple of ways to do this, but the most common method is to use your Discovery Tool to scan something and then spend some Studs (the typical LEGO currency) to unlock it in the Discovery Tools menu.
+However, before you can go around building copies of whatever looks interesting, you must first "discover" it.
+There are a couple of ways to do this, but the most common method is to use your Discovery Tool to scan something and then spend some Studs (the typical LEGO currency) to unlock it in the Discovery Tool's menu.
 Another way to get new building options is to find or be rewarded with a boxed LEGO set.
-Regardless of the method used, once youve unlocked something, its all a matter of aiming the tool and pressing a button to place it in the world around you.
+Regardless of the method used, once you've unlocked something, it's all a matter of aiming the tool and pressing a button to place it in the world around you.

 Probably the most important things to discover are vehicles.
 Travelling around on foot quickly becomes tedious once the worlds start getting bigger, and some vehicles also have secondary features that can be useful.
-You dont need to discover a vehicle to use it; this just allows you to place one in the world whenever youre tired of walking.
+You don't need to discover a vehicle to use it; this just allows you to place one in the world whenever you're tired of walking.
 Every vehicle handles differently, so give them a test drive before spending the Studs on them.
-Youll also automatically unlock a set of secret agent and evil henchman vehicles when you complete the original three worlds, so give those a try as well.
+You'll also automatically unlock a set of "secret agent" and "evil henchman" vehicles when you complete the original three worlds, so give those a try as well.

-Now, while the prebuilt stuff is neat, chances are youll want to build some custom stuff sooner or later.
-After all, thats pretty much the main appeal of LEGOs.
+Now, while the prebuilt stuff is neat, chances are you'll want to build some custom stuff sooner or later.
+After all, that's pretty much the main appeal of LEGOs.
 But is not easily done.
-First youll need to have recovered the Build Tool, and then youll need to do more exploring to recover the bricks it uses.
-A special type of enemy, known as Troublemakers, have stolen all the bricks you could use to build something, and youll need to catch them in order to unlock the different types of bricks.
+First you'll need to have recovered the Build Tool, and then you'll need to do more exploring to recover the bricks it uses.
+A special type of enemy, known as Troublemakers, have stolen all the bricks you could use to build something, and you'll need to catch them in order to unlock the different types of bricks.

 Of course, you can also skip the adventure and play around in Sandbox mode.
-In this mode, nothing is locked away, so youre free to play with everything right out of the gate.
-Theres no need to chase down Troublemakers, complete tasks, or spend Studs; just visit different worlds and have some unstructured fun with the games contents.
+In this mode, nothing is locked away, so you're free to play with everything right out of the gate.
+There's no need to chase down Troublemakers, complete tasks, or spend Studs; just visit different worlds and have some unstructured fun with the game's contents.
 Personally, I found the Sandbox mode to be a bit boring compared to the story mode, but everyone has their preferences I suppose.

-Speaking of peoples opinions, theres a sizable chunk of the gaming community that was disappointed by this title, and its not hard to see why.
-A number of promises were made during development, and for one reason or another, several didnt pan out.
+Speaking of people's opinions, there's a sizable chunk of the gaming community that was disappointed by this title, and it's not hard to see why.
+A number of promises were made during development, and for one reason or another, several didn't pan out.
 The most obvious example is that the procedurally generated worlds originally had no size restrictions and were practically boundless.
 Today, worlds come in specific sizes like pizzas or drink cups, and this limits how much you can explore or build on a specific world.

-The other major complaint is that theres no way to create a flat, empty world for you to fill with whatever creations you can dream up.
-Every world, including the custom ones, are full of people roaming about, monsters getting in the way, and randomly placed hills preventing you from building that giant fortress of doom youve always wanted.
+The other major complaint is that there's no way to create a flat, empty world for you to fill with whatever creations you can dream up.
+Every world, including the custom ones, are full of people roaming about, monsters getting in the way, and randomly placed hills preventing you from building that giant fortress of doom you've always wanted.
 This effectively locks the game in the adventure gaming genre, despite how much people want to just build things with virtual LEGOs.

-Despite these drawbacks, I rather enjoyed the crazy shenanigans that you can get up to in this game, and Id recommend it to anyone who might enjoy a laid-back sandbox style adventure.
-Just dont expect it to be another Minecraft or something, and youll do fine.
+Despite these drawbacks, I rather enjoyed the crazy shenanigans that you can get up to in this game, and I'd recommend it to anyone who might enjoy a laid-back sandbox style adventure.
+Just don't expect it to be another Minecraft or something, and you'll do fine.

 Points of Interest